Nationwide FlexDirect current account review: 5% interest & 1% cashback

 Top paying interest, ethics and a decent switching bonus make the account worth considering again.

-But now the account is once again offering the highest interest rates (for some) and you can nab a decent switching bonus.
+There’s been a revamp of the account.
+Not only does it offer one the highest interest rates (for some), newbies can also now get 1% cashback on spending.
+Plus you can nab a decent switching bonus.
 It also ranks well as an ethical bank and scores highly for customer service.
+However, the building society has ditched the large 0% overdraft.

 So are these extras enough to make it your main account?
 Here’s what you get with the FlexDirect, and whether you should open up an account.